Financial Literacy for Kids: Guides, Resources and Activities for All Ages

-Saving doesn’t—and shouldn’t—be presented as a chore, or something akin to eating broccoli at dinner.
-Rather, ask children what they might buy if they had more money.
-A doll?
-An action figure?
-A baseball mitt?
+Saving shouldn’t be presented as a chore or something akin to eating broccoli at dinner.
+Rather, ask children what they might buy if they had more money: a doll? an action figure? a baseball mitt?
 All of these things can be purchased by saving money earned today and waiting to spend it until there’s enough for the item.

 For kids, the most important thing is to get them in the habit of saving.
 Once the habit is learned, they can then focus on what they’re saving for—fun things like toys or trips, but also important ones like education expenses.

 - Choose a savings goal.
-Work with children to decide on something to save for.
-(For most kids, this will be something fun, like a toy.)
+Work with children to decide on something to save for (for many kids, this will be something fun, like a toy).
 Later on, when the time seems right, discuss their saving goals and how some might be more important than others.

 - Develop a saving strategy.
-Saving doesn’t come naturally for some people—and this definitely includes kids.
+Saving doesn’t come naturally for some people, and this definitely includes kids.
 Help them develop a strategy to reach their savings goal.
-Have them commit to setting aside a certain amount of money from allowance or holidays.
-Also, where will they store their money and how will they keep it safe?
+Encourage them to commit to setting aside a certain amount of money from allowance or holidays.
+Also, where will they store their money, and how will they keep it safe?
 Something as simple as a designated piggy bank can do wonders.

 Credit and debt